yeahml/yeahml/README.md

 - make sure all layer names are unique - could check against set
 - convert to f-string
 - Ensure dropout is only active during training
+- Create data_config file option (`path`, e.g. model_config:data:path) if the path is present, use it and make sure no other fields are filled
+- Create hyperparam_config file option (`path`, e.g. model_config:hyperparam:path) if the path is present, use it and make sure no other fields are filled

 ### TODO: stretch